dward2/BME547/Lectures/classes.md

 ```
 This property `__weight` is not accessible outside of the class.
 So, in
-order for the code outside of the class to set or return the weight ,
+order for the code outside of the class to set or return the weight,
 I need to define specific functions in the class to perform those functions.
 ```python
     def set_weight(self, weight_arg):